 • The letter G can also be used to form present participles by adding -ing to the end of words (e.g., fly-flying).
 This can also be done for words that end in G (e.g., jog-jogging).

-• Finally, G is often used to spell out certain abbreviations or acronyms, such as GPA (grade point average) and GIF (graphics interchange format).
+• Therefore, G is often used to spell out certain abbreviations or acronyms, such as GPA (grade point average) and GIF (graphics interchange format).

 Overall, the letter G is an incredibly versatile letter that serves many different purposes within English language usage.
 Whether you’re writing or speaking, chances are you’ll have plenty of opportunities to use this important letter!